deenamanick/Fullstack-course/Backend-bootcamp.md

 Project idea: **Task Dashboard**

 The backend is the secure API from Day 5.
-The frontend is generated with Lovable, then connected to the local API.
+The frontend is generated using the React, Tailwind CSS, and React Router skills they learned on Day 1 (assisted by an AI UI builder like Lovable), then connected to the local API.

 ## Concepts Introduced